A Sequence-to-Sequence Approach to Dialogue State Tracking: Introduction

 Many methods have been proposed for DST ~\citep{wu2019transferable,zhong2018global,mrkvsic2016neural,goo2018slot}.
-Yet it is still an active research topic due to its importance and potential.
-There are two lines of research most relevant to our work.
-(1) To enhance the scalability of DST, a problem formulation, referred to as schema-guided dialogue, is proposed recently.
+There are two lines of relevant research.
+(1) To enhance the scalability of DST, a problem formulation, referred to as schema-guided dialogue, is proposed.
 In the setting, it is assumed that descriptions on schemas in natural language across multiple domains are given and utilized.
 Consequently, a number of methods are developed to make use of schema descriptions to increase the scalability of DST~\cite{rastogi2019towards, zang2020multiwoz, noroozi2020fast}.
 The methods regard DST as a classification and/or an extraction problem and independently infer the intent and slot value pairs for the current turn.
-(2) There are also some methods which view DST as a sequence to sequence problem~\cite{lei2018sequicity, ren2019scalable, chen2020credit}.
-The methods sequentially infer the intent and slot value pairs for the current turn on the basis of dialogue history and usually employ a hierarchical structure for the inference (decoding).
-Scalability to new domains with unseen schemas is not considered in these methods.
+Therefore, the proposed models are generally representable and scalable, but not global.
+(2) There are also a few methods which view DST as a sequence to sequence problem.
+Some methods sequentially infer the intent and slot value pairs for the current turn on the basis of dialogue history and usually employ a hierarchical structure (not based on BERT) for the inference~\cite{lei2018sequicity, ren2019scalable, chen2020credit}.
+Recently, a new approach is proposed which formalizes the tasks in dialogue as sequence prediction problems using a unified language model (based on GPT-2)~\citep{hosseini2020simple}.
+The method cannot deal with unseen schemas and intents, however, and thus is not scalable.

 We propose a novel approach to DST, referred to as Seq2Seq-DU (sequence-to-sequence for dialogue understanding), which combines the advantages of the existing approaches.
-We also think that DST should be formalized as a sequence to sequence or `translation' problem in which the utterances in the dialogue are transformed into semantic frames.
-In this way, the relations between intents, slots, and slot values can be jointly modeled.
-In fact, NLU can also be viewed as a special case of DST in which the transformation is performed from the user utterance to a semantic frame in a single turn dialogue.
-Thus, Seq2Seq-DU can also be applied to NLU.
-(Intent classification and slot-filling are usually conducted separately in traditional methods of NLU).
+To the best of our knowledge, there was no previous work which studied the approach.
+We think that DST should be formalized as a sequence to sequence or `translation' problem in which the utterances in the dialogue are transformed into semantic frames.
+In this way, the intents, slots, and slot values can be jointly modeled.
+Moreover, NLU can also be viewed as a special case of DST and thus Seq2Seq-DU can also be applied to NLU.
+We note that very recently the effectiveness of the sequence to sequence approach has also been verified in other language understanding tasks~\cite{paolini2021structured}.